On Linear Mode Connectivity of Mixture-of-Experts Architectures: Experiments

 \subsection{Linear Mode Connectivity Verification}

 \textbf{Experimental Objective.} We analyze LMC in pretrained Transformer models where the FFN of a Transformer layer is replaced with an MoE.
-Our study focuses on two configurations: replacing the FFN in the \textit{first} and \textit{last} Transformer layers.
+Our study focuses on two configurations: replacing the FFN in the \textit{first}, \textit{last} and \textit{all} Transformer layers.
 For each configuration, we fine-tune \textit{three} independently initialized models.
 We vary the number of experts (e.g., 2, 4, 6, 8, 16) and the number of Transformer layers to assess LMC under different architectural scales.
 LMC is evaluated by linearly interpolating between all model pairs using our proposed algorithm (Algorithm~\ref{alg:moe_weight_matching}).

 \textbf{Results.} Table~\ref{tab:lmc_experimental_first_moe} shows results for first-layer MoE replacement, with full details for three MoE variants in Table~\ref{tab:lmc_experimental_first_full}.
-Last-layer results are presented in Appendix~\ref{appendix:LMC_last}.
+The results for both the last-layer and all-layer configurations are provided in Appendix~\ref{appendix:LMC_last} and~\ref{appendix:LMC_all}.
 LMC persists in all cases, but is less pronounced in the last layer due to greater stability and reduced influence on convergence.
 Early layers strongly shape the solution basin, making first-layer changes more revealing of connectivity.
 This depth-dependent effect is also demonstrated in Section~\ref{sec:ablation} and Appendix~\ref{appendix:ffn_reinit}.
 Figure~\ref{fig:LMC_main} presents representative LMC curves across our testing cases.